dilshadmustafa/CaretakerAI/README.md

 A Box World can be scrollable and in such cases the scrollable side will not have World border characters to indicate that navigation is possible there.

+Box World allows User (the Guide) to place things in map interactively and dynamically modify and enhance the environment.
+User can guide the Actor through a simplified proto-language.

 ## Documentation ##

 Please refer [https://dilshadmustafa.github.io/index.html](https://dilshadmustafa.github.io/index.html) or in https://github.com/dilshadmustafa/dilshadmustafa.github.io/blob/master/Docs/Dilshad_Caretaker_Intelligence_ArtificialConsciousness.pptx to get an overview of Dilshad's Caretaker Theory.
-Please refer Doc folder tin this repository to get started on using Roy AI.
+Please refer Doc folder in this repository to get started on using Roy AI.